 Technical Cable Applications utilizes MoldMan thermoplastic machines to over mold assemblies for cables by the thousands.
-Custom tools, called “dies”, are designed either by our customers or by our cable tool-makers for customer needs and specifications.
+Custom tools, called “dies”, are made either by our customers or by our cable tool-makers for customer needs and specifications.
 These cable tools are made from aluminum blocks with steel inserts that are removable or adjustable.
 These blocks create varied configurations of each specific cable mold.
 In some cases, our cable tools have enough adjustments to create up to 12 different variations of assemblies for cables simply by removing the insert, flipping it to a different orientation, or reinstalling it.
 This practice has been used when a customer requires the same cable mold for a straight position connector, right angled connector to one side or the other, or a connector facing up or down.
-Some of the most common connectors we over mold, such as M12 connectors, can have varied key configurations as well and the customer can have the cable molding configuration designed in a way that allows this keying to match up with their application perfectly.
+Some of the most common connectors we over mold, such as M12 connectors, can have varied key configurations as well and the customer can have the cable molding configuration done in a way that allows this keying to match up with their application perfectly.

 The thermoplastic molding material we use runs up to 475F, and is maintained in environmentally sealed containers to maintain cable product integrity.
 We utilize removable “hoppers” or quick exchange melt reservoirs which allow us to purge the moulding material quickly for different applications.
 An example of this would be a d-sub connector, which may require a very firm durometer molding material.
 On the other hand, a grommet requires a more flexible moulding duro in its application.